LukaB0/Home-Networking-Project/README.md

 - Enhanced knowledge of network protocols and security vulnerabilities.
 - Development of critical thinking and problem-solving skills in cybersecurity.

-### Tools Used
+### Tools & Equipment Used

-- Security Information and Event Management (SIEM) system for log ingestion and analysis.
-- Network analysis tools (such as Wireshark) for capturing and examining network traffic.
-- Telemetry generation tools to create realistic network traffic and attack scenarios.
+- Pfsense
+- Network switch
+- Modem
+- Router

+## Objectives

+1. Install the new Netgate router
+2. Configure pfsense and modify rules to secure the network
+3. Install the network switch
+4. Repurpose the old router as a wireless access point

 ## Steps
 drag & drop screenshots here or use imgur and reference them using imgsrc